 Why is the area the children of Israel were eventually led to, after being freed from bondage, referred to as the Promised Land?
-God mentioned land when he told Moses, through a burning bush, what he would accomplish through him.
+God mentioned this land when he told Moses, through a burning bush, what he would accomplish through him (Exodus 3:7-8).

 While the children of Israel were still in Egypt God referred to a land promised them.